xcambar/halbert/README.md

 The generated file will be [UMD](https://github.com/umdjs/umd)-compatible, which means:

 * If you use it in an AMD application, HALbert will be available by doing `require('halbert')`.
-* Otherwise, il will be available as `window.halbert`
+* Otherwise, it will be available as `window.halbert`

 # Usage